juv/kube-autorollout/README.md

 ### Configuration

-Create a values file that covers all registries for your deployments that are labeled with `kube-autorollout/enabled=true`.
+Create a Helm values file that covers all registries for your deployments that are labeled with `kube-autorollout/enabled=true`.

-For full field reference, see the [Helm Chart](charts/kube-autorollout) README.
+For full field reference, see the [Helm chart](charts/kube-autorollout) README.

 ```yaml
 webserver: